1 Bg 9-1972: The Most Confidential Knowledge

 > will make one fully absorbed in Krsna without deviation.

-> This will help one transfer to the Krsnaloka.
+> This will help one transfer into the Krsnaloka.
 One should

 > not be deviated by unscrupulous commentators.
 One must